Developer Guide

 - Prerequisites: You don’t have any students.
 If you have any, you can remove them using the

-. - If you already have a class, you can skip this step.
+delete INDEXcommand or runclear. - If you already have a class, you can skip this step.

-Add a class to TimesTable:addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center
+Add a class to TimesTable:addclass cn/Sec 4 A Maths ct/MON 11:30-13:30 r/70 l/Nex Tuition Center - Add non-existing student to the class:

 addtoclass 1 1

-Expected:The student index provided is invalid
+Expected:The student index provided is invalidmessage shown

 - Prerequisites: You don’t have any students.
 If you have any, you can remove them using the